1

 Timely Filing

-For more information on the timely filing policy, including the resubmission rules for denied claims, please see the General Provider Information manual.
+Refer to the General Provider Information Manual for more information on the timely filing policy, including the resubmission rules for denied claims.

 Audiology Claim Example